Unsettling Sovereignty: International Law, Nuclear Weapons, and US Extraterritorial Power in Postwar Oceania

 Photo: U.S. Government, 1946, "Bomb versus Metropolis," showing detonation from Bikini Atoll superimposed over the New York City skyline.

-My first manuscript project, Test Cases, is a sociolegal history of the United States' nuclear weapons testing program in the Marshall Islands.
-Following a series of episodes from the close of World War II to the present, I use nuclear weapons testing and contamination as a window into the United States' post-war extraterritorial imperialism.
+My first manuscript project, Unsettling Sovereignty, is a sociolegal history of the United States' nuclear blasting in Aelōn̄-Kein-Ad (the Marshall Islands).
+Following a series of episodes from the 1942 to the present, I use conflicts over nuclear detonations and contamination as a window onto the shifting shapes of sovereignty after World War II.

 Photo: U.S. Trust Territory Government, n.d.
 1950s, Map of the Trust Territory of the Pacific Islands.